 Where the mitigation requirements of this ORMP are met through conservation easements for oak woodlands, whether within or outside of PCAs, the conservation easement shall be granted in perpetuity to the County or a land conservation group approved by the County.
-The easement shall be provided on a form approved by the County and shall be recorded with the County Clerk/Recorder prior to issuance of a grading or building permit, filing of a parcel or final map, or otherwise commencing with the project.
+The easement shall be provided on a form approved by the County and shall be accepted by the Board prior to issuance of a grading or building permit, filing of a parcel or final map, or otherwise commencing with the project.